mwclient/mwclient/docs/source/user/connecting.rst

 On Wikimedia wikis, the recommended authentication method is to use OAuth.
-OAuth credentials (`consumers`) can optionally be created as `owner-only`, a simplified way for bots and tools which only ever need to use a single account.
+OAuth credentials (`consumers`) can optionally be created as `owner-only`, a simplified way for bots and tools which only ever need to use a single account;
-Either type works with mwclient.
+either type works with mwclient.
 Once you have obtained the *consumer token* (also called *consumer key*), the *consumer secret*, the *access token* and the *access secret*, you can authenticate like so: